 Robert and Thomas Fross, Fross & Fross Wealth Management

-Robert and Thomas Fross of Fross & Fross Wealth Management have played a significant role in partnering with the Auxiliary Foundation to achieve its mission for The Villages® Regional Hospital.
+Robert and Thomas Fross of Fross & Fross Wealth Management have played a significant role in partnering with UF Health The Villages® Hospital Auxiliary Foundation to achieve its mission.

 Fred Briggs, President of The Villages® Homeowner's Association

-"The Villages® Homeownwer's Association decided to become a partner with the TVRH Auxiliary Foundation because we recognized the wonderful contribution they make to our community and specifically to the Hospital" said Fred Briggs, President of VHA.
+"The Villages® Homeownwer's Association decided to become a partner with UF Health The Villages® Hospital Auxiliary Foundation because we recognized the wonderful contribution they make to our community and specifically to the Hospital" said Fred Briggs, President of VHA.

 George and Gloria Counselman

-George and Gloria Counselman became donors to the TVRH Auxiliary Foundation after volunteering for nearly a year.
+George and Gloria Counselman became donors to UF Health The Villages® Hospital Auxiliary Foundation after volunteering for nearly a year.
 Volunteering where they see a necessity has always been part of their adult lives.